mixpanel/docs/pages/docs/admin/sso.md

 Setting up SSO with Okta requires that you configure a custom app in Okta.
 Follow these instructions to configure a custom application.

-**One Login**
+**OneLogin**

-One Login only requires that you get the Postback URL.
-The application is in the Onelogin application store as "Mixpanel" and supports autoprovisioning.
-You will just need to copy a SCIM token from Mixpanel into the provisioning token box in the Onelogin app.
+OneLogin only requires that you get the Postback URL.
+The application is in the OneLogin application store as "Mixpanel" and supports autoprovisioning.
+You will just need to copy a SCIM token from Mixpanel into the provisioning token box in the in app.
 You can learn how to generate a token here.

 **G-Suite**